Educating Physicians in the Science & Art of Medical Acupuncture

 What We Do

-Helms Medical Institute sponsors the longest-running medical acupuncture training program for physicians in North America.
+Helms Medical Institute delivers the highest quality medical acupuncture training program for physicians in North America.

 90% of physicians practicing acupuncture in the U.S. have been trained by Helms Medical Institute’s courses.
 The U.S. Military has chosen Helms Medical Institute for medical acupuncture training for its physicians.

 HMI medical acupuncture CME courses are taught by physicians for physicians.